Notes on the Geography of The U.A.E. (Dubai): Dubai 2007 Update

 Heads up.
 The Burj Dubai advertises on the Sheikh Rashid apartment building.
 Tut, tut; tarnishing the brand by associating with a building that never was the tallest, biggest, or most expensive.

 It's hard to get a sense of the how much taller it is than everything around it.

 You hardly notice the highrises at its base.

 Instant downtown, which is to say more shopping.
 You're right; it's also possible to go to a restaurant or a movie.
 Just not too much walking, please.
 For five months of the year, the mean daily temperature is over 90 degrees Fahrenheit.

 Hard to say what's for sale.

 For now, the Mall of the Emirates will have to do.
 That white freeway overpass sticking out of the roof is the hyped indoor ski slope, no doubt the world's biggest something or other.

 Looks like an old postcard, but that's because the photo is through a pane of glass.
 Lots of visitors to the mall take pictures like this.

-Mall-walkers are more likely to be simply pooped.
+Mall-walkers are often pooped.
 Seats are hard to find.